tom-seddon/b2/README.md

 Sideways RAM slots are by default empty but you can use the `...` button to load a ROM image on startup.

+## Paste from clipboard

+Paste text from the clipboard to the BASIC prompt using `OSRDCH Paste` and `OSRDCH Paste (+Return)`.
+The `(+Return)` version effectively presses Return at the end, which is sometimes necessary when copying and pasting BASIC listings.

+This is intended for pasting in BASIC listings.
+No guarantees it will work properly anywhere else, but you might get lucky.

+## Copy to clipboard

+Copy text output using `OSWRCH Copy Text`.
+This works a bit like `*SPOOL`, in that once activated it captures anything printed via `OSWRCH` until deactivated.

+It's explicitly described as `Copy Text`, because it strips out VDU control codes and normalizes line endings.
+You stand a good chance of being able to paste the result into a word processor or text editor or what have you.

+(A future version will probably sport a `Copy Binary` version, which grabs everything.
+Though I'm not entirely sure how useful this will be.)

 -----

 # Licence